arXiv/accessibility2024/source/resources.md

 #Accessibility Research and Resources

 ![Logo for the arXiv forum](../../assets/arxiv-lockup-forum-bgcolor.png){.mkd-img-right .mkd-border alt='logo for the arXiv forum' role="presentation"}
-Please find here additional resources from our presenters, panelists, and other key participants, as well as researchers who want to share especially relevant papers.
+Find additional resources from our presenters, panelists, and other key participants, as well as researchers who want to share especially relevant papers.
+Go to the [discussion panel](#discussion) at the bottom to comment or leave questions about these resources.

 ## Resources